 Last week, the authors of a new cookbook contacted me and asked me to review their sugar free cookbook: the Sweeter Side of Candida Cookbook-Desserts for the Holidays, Special Occasions, & Everyday Sweet Treats.
 BINGO!
 Hello…

 Now, you may be wondering why I’m reviewing a Candida cookbook on Trim Healthy Tuesday.
 But don’t be put off by the word Candida in the title.
+Focus on the whole sugar free candy and cookies and pies thing.
 Both of the authors are experienced cooks who have been on the road to recovery from Candida, which happens to be a sugar free eating plan that requires low carb, gluten free flours.
 So we’re just on different roads to the same destination: trim & healthy sugar free treats!
 Bring.
 It.
 On!

 I made both the almond butter buckeye recipe from the book and the classic peanut butter version.
 I secretly thought that the peanut butter version would be my favorite.
 BOY was I wrong!